We tailor each student's academic program to cover his or her chosen geographical area of study from a variety of academic disciplinary viewpoints.

 ***GRS 100 must be completed at Saint Mary’s College***

 In addition to this core course, you must take five upper division courses dealing with the region selected, one from each of the following interdisciplinary areas: History, Anthropology, Politics, Literature and Art, and Economics.
 Courses must be selected from the approved list below.
-Some courses not listed below may satisfy the requirement with the approval of the Director of International Area Studies.
+Some courses not listed below may satisfy the requirement with the approval of the Director of Global & Regional Studies.
 Also, it is strongly encouraged that you satisfy as many of these upper division requirements during your semester abroad.

 1. History – Select one of the following history courses, depending upon your region: